anaserrasilva/islandNeighbours/README.md

 #load example file provided in package
 data(testTrees) #multiPhylo with 10 trees

+##using algorithm similar to graph colouring, but without the graphs
+#We recommend you use this function, since this is the faster method
+#WARNING Always add output = list() parameter, this is needed for the recursion to work!
+islands <- xSDislands(testTrees, threshold = 2, output = list()) #outputs list with 2 multiPhylo objects, each with 5 trees

+#save each island to an individual tree file
+write.islands(islands) #outputs 2 Newick formatted tree files, island_1.tre and island_2.tre

 ##using neighbourhood extraction and merging
 #extract NNI neighbourhoods
 neighbourhoods <- xSDneighbourhoods(testTrees, threshold = 2) #outputs list with 10 multiPhylo objects